shoter/OpenttdDiscord/Readme.md

 ℹ By using this command you will register this server on given channel.
 Every chat message that will be written on this channel will be sent to Discord and other servers registered on this channel.
+Every discord message written here will be sent to the server.

 ```
 @BotMention register_chat_server ServerName